LarsBarkman/guardian/docs/index.md

             </div>
             <div class="media-body">
                 <h4 class="media-heading">THE MATRIX</h4>
                 <p>To get a good view of the whole framework we recommend using The Matrix.
-It gives a birds eye view of all areas in an easy to grasp way.
-Keep on reading...</p>
+It gives a birds eye view of all areas in an easy to grasp way.</p>
+                <a href="#" class="btn-xs btn-primary">Learn More</a>
             </div>
         </div>
         <div class="media">